tarwn/lessthandot-hugo/blogs/content/posts/2012-01-09-sql-server-auditing-looking-back.md

 So you are capturing audits to a remote server, and they are all sitting there and getting backed up occasionally.
 Current value of the auditing?
 Zero, NULL.

-In this form they&#8217;re not providing you with any insight.
-Let&#8217;s rather pull it into a database.
+In this form they're not providing you with any insight.
+Let's rather pull it into a database.
 First off we need one:

 sql
 /*